horse-link/horse.link/docs/sdk.md

 A numeric string representing the odds that would be given for this proposition, expressed as a positive number, where 1 x 10^6 represents decimal odds of 1.0, eg `1234567` for decimal odds of `1.234567`

 # Get potential payout

+For a hypothetical bet on a proposition with the specified odds, what would the payout be if the bet was successful?

 ```js
 const payout: string = await hl.getPayout(